Measuring your social media ROI (return on investment) is how you figure out if the efforts you’re devoting to social media marketing are paying off.

 For more in-depth tools, consider hiring a social media marketing company.
 Companies often have access to third-party data tracking tools that can give you much more detailed results than the free tools offered on your social media accounts.
 This technology can be extremely helpful when it comes to tracking your social media ROI.

-It is important to check your results regularly.
-You may not have to check on your ads and follower growth every day, but it helps to continually optimize your ads and make sure everything is running smoothly.
+It is important to check the results in your social media analytics regularly.
+You may not have to check on your social media campaigns and follower growth every day, but it helps to continually optimize your ads and make sure everything is running smoothly.
 This way you can address issues right away and fix errors before they become major problems.

 Depending on your KPIs, some important things to track may be cost per website click, cost per like, cost per conversion, cost per lead, and total reach.
-It’s also important to track how much money you’ve spent on your social media marketing through ads, boosted posts, hiring graphic designers or social media managers, etc. Make sure you track all these expenses in the same time frame e.g. cost per month.
+It’s also important to track how much money you’ve spent on your social media marketing through ads, boosted posts, hiring graphic designers or social media managers, etc. The bottom line is that you need to make sure that you track all these expenses in the same time frame e.g. cost per month.
 This will make calculating your social media ROI a breeze!

 Step 4: Assign Values to your KPIs: